PhuongAnhNgo/POS-Management-Web-App/README.md

 # POS-Management-Web-App
-AZMIN is a responsive web-based POS (Point of Sales) Management System.
+JAZMIN is a responsive web-based POS (Point of Sales) Management System.
 The software is suitable for small businesses and can be further developed and/ or customized for specific businesses.

 ## Techstack
 PHP, CSS, HTML, Bootstrap 5, Javascript, SQL, AJAX, ChartJS